Trade Enabling Loss Prevention (TELP)

 How to sign up – Members only

-If you are a Swedish Club member and want to sign up, please login to your SCOL account or contact our Loss Prevention team at firstname.lastname@example.org.
+If you are a Swedish Club member and want to sign up, you can login to SCOL and manage recipient on the TELP menu to add email addresses or contact our Loss Prevention team at email@example.com.

 What is TELP?